GetDutchie/brick/packages/brick_build/README.md

       )
       class MyClass extends OfflineFirstModel
       ```
-1. `OfflineFirstGenerator` expands respective sub configuration from the `@ConnectOfflineFirst` configuration.
+1. `OfflineFirstGenerator` expands respective sub configuration from the `@ConnectOfflineFirstWithRest` configuration.
 1. Instances of `RestFields` and `SqliteFields` are created and passed to their respective generators.
 This will expand all fields of the class into consumable code.
 Namely, the `#sorted` method ensures there are no duplicates and the fields are passed in the order they're declared in the class.
 1. `RestSerialize`, `RestDeserialize`, `SqliteSerialize`, and `SqliteDeserialize` generators are created from the previous configurations and the aforementioned fields.
 Since these generators inherit from the same base class, this documentation will continue with `RestSerialize` as the primary example.
 1. The fields are iterated through `RestSerialize#coderForField` to generate the transforming code.
 This function produces output by checking the field's type.
 For example, `final List<Future<int>> futureNumbers` may produce `'future_numbers': await Future.wait<int>(futureNumbers)`.